Nihilism0/Nihilism0/README.md

 ### 💖[Blogs](http://hello.madeindz.work/)

-**A college student who is studying at Chongqing University of Posts and Telecommunications, follows the seniors to learn golang**
+**A college freshman who is studying at Chongqing University of Posts and Telecommunications, follows the seniors to learn golang**

 💫**Interest**💫